 And that’s the heart of it.

-You can read the full article on Substack and I’d really love to hear what you think.
-Let’s have this conversation because couples’ core memories deserve so much more than what we’ve quietly allowed to become normal.
+You can read the full article on Substack and then I’d really love to hear what you think.
+Let’s have this conversation because couples’ core memories deserve so much more than what we’ve allowed to become normal.

 Start here